BurdaMagazinOrg/theme-thunder-admin/README.md

 a concept for improving the authoring UX and a [roadmap](https://www.drupal.org/node/2828095) was created that did naturally emcompass a lot of theming modifications that go far beyond mere "tweaks" of Seven.
 As of now Thunder Admin is based upon Classy as a base theme and a fair amount of CSS and theme hooks are copied over from Seven to reduce the number of overrides in the theme inheritance.

-Currently the above history leads to the fact that there are a lot of assets that will/might need refactoring in future development.
+Currently the above mentioned history leads to the fact that there are a lot of assets that will/might need refactoring in future development.

 ### Things that need refactoring:
 * Asset folder structure needs to be improved to follow a clear concept